-- Students may NOT use electronic devices in bathrooms/locker rooms during school hours on school premises owned or rented by the school district including sponsored school district activities. - 2.
+- 4. Students may NOT use electronic devices in bathrooms/locker rooms during school hours on school premises owned or rented by the school district including sponsored school district activities. - 5.
+Individual teachers may prohibit electronic devices in their classroom. - 6.
 Students may not record, post or otherwise capture unauthorized images of other students.

-The only exception is students in grades 9- 12 may use their electronic device during noon hour in the gym, commons area, or outside the building to communicate with other students and parents, but must return it to their locker when class begins.
+The only exception is students in grades 6-12 may use their electronic device during noon hour in the gym, commons area, or outside the building to communicate with other students and parents, but must turn the device to silent mode and return it to their locker when class begins.